DocumentationGetting Started

 🚀 Worker started (concurrency: 10)

-Production Setup
+6. Production Setup

-Switch to PostgreSQL by updating your config:
+Switch to PostgreSQL for production:

 pidgey.config.ts